-We met our little Havanese puppy, Winnie, on a scorching September Saturday in Saugerties, NY, and she peed on my husband Jeff’s lap within seconds of us meeting.
+We met our little Havanese puppy, Winnie, on a scorching September Saturday in Saugerties, NY, and she peed on my husband Jeff’s lap within seconds of our meeting.
 The furever-bond was sealed.

 We talked for a year about getting a puppy, which I campaigned for with PowerPoint presentations as a child myself, but I was apprehensive about it in my twenties.
 The tipping point that finally got me to agree to a barking bundle of joy was my transition to working from home.
 “Yeah, we can do it.
 I’ll train her in between meetings,” I said…if only I knew how flighty my words were.